teragonaudio/Website/_posts/2012-05-04-How-to-do-realtime-recording-with-effect-processing-on-iOS.md

 Before you can call AudioUnitInitialize(), you need to tell the system what type of streams you expect to have.
 That code will look something like this:

+{% highlight cpp %}

 int initAudioStreams(AudioUnit *audioUnit) {
   UInt32 audioCategory = kAudioSessionCategory_PlayAndRecord;
   if(AudioSessionSetProperty(kAudioSessionProperty_AudioCategory,
      sizeof(UInt32), &audioCategory) != noErr) {
     return 1;
   }

   UInt32 overrideCategory = 1;
   if(AudioSessionSetProperty(kAudioSessionProperty_OverrideCategoryDefaultToSpeaker,
      sizeof(UInt32), &overrideCategory) != noErr) {
     // Less serious error, but you may want to handle it and bail here }

   AudioComponentDescription componentDescription;
   componentDescription.componentType = kAudioUnitType_Output;
   componentDescription.componentSubType = kAudioUnitSubType_RemoteIO;
   componentDescription.componentManufacturer = kAudioUnitManufacturer_Apple;
   componentDescription.componentFlags = 0;
   componentDescription.componentFlagsMask = 0;
   AudioComponent component = AudioComponentFindNext(NULL, &componentDescription);
   if(AudioComponentInstanceNew(component, audioUnit) != noErr) {
     return 1;
   }

   UInt32 enable = 1;
   if(AudioUnitSetProperty(*audioUnit, kAudioOutputUnitProperty_EnableIO,
      kAudioUnitScope_Input, 1, &enable, sizeof(UInt32)) != noErr) {
     return 1;
   }

   AURenderCallbackStruct callbackStruct;
   callbackStruct.inputProc = renderCallback; // Render function
   callbackStruct.inputProcRefCon = NULL;
   if(AudioUnitSetProperty(*audioUnit, kAudioUnitProperty_SetRenderCallback,
      kAudioUnitScope_Input, 0, &callbackStruct,
      sizeof(AURenderCallbackStruct)) != noErr) {
     return 1;
   }

   AudioStreamBasicDescription streamDescription;
   // You might want to replace this with a different value, but keep in mind that the
   // iPhone does not support all sample rates.
 8kHz, 22kHz, and 44.1kHz should all work. streamDescription.mSampleRate = 44100;
   // Yes, I know you probably want floating point samples, but the iPhone isn't going
   // to give you floating point data.
 You'll need to make the conversion by hand from
   // linear PCM <-> float.
   streamDescription.mFormatID = kAudioFormatLinearPCM;
   // This part is important!
   streamDescription.mFormatFlags = kAudioFormatFlagIsSignedInteger |
     kAudioFormatFlagsNativeEndian |
     kAudioFormatFlagIsPacked;
   // Not sure if the iPhone supports recording >16-bit audio, but I doubt it. streamDescription.mBitsPerChannel = 16;
   // 1 sample per frame, will always be 2 as long as 16-bit samples are being used streamDescription.mBytesPerFrame = 2;
   // Record in mono.
 Use 2 for stereo, though I don't think the iPhone does true stereo recording streamDescription.mChannelsPerFrame = 1;
   streamDescription.mBytesPerPacket = streamDescription.mBytesPerFrame *
     streamDescription.mChannelsPerFrame;
   // Always should be set to 1
   streamDescription.mFramesPerPacket = 1;
   // Always set to 0, just to be sure streamDescription.mReserved = 0;

   // Set up input stream with above properties if(AudioUnitSetProperty(*audioUnit, kAudioUnitProperty_StreamFormat,
      kAudioUnitScope_Input, 0, &streamDescription, sizeof(streamDescription)) != noErr) {
     return 1;
   }

   // Ditto for the output stream, which we will be sending the processed audio to if(AudioUnitSetProperty(*audioUnit, kAudioUnitProperty_StreamFormat,
      kAudioUnitScope_Output, 1, &streamDescription, sizeof(streamDescription)) != noErr) {
     return 1;
   }

   return 0;
 }

+{% endhighlight %}

 It might be tempting to use the kAudioFormatFlagIsFloat flag when setting up